urbit/old-urbit.org/doc/hoon/lib/c.md

       |=  [a=bloq b=@ c=@]                                  ::  gate, bloq, 2 @ sample
       (mod c (bex (mul (bex a) b)))                         ::  c % 2^(2^a * b)

-++end takes an atom c and returns its tail, whose length is determined by the number of of bloqs b, of size a
+++end takes a bloq a, and atoms c and d. ++end returns the tail of c, whose length is determined by the number of bloqs b, of size a

 ###Summary
 ++end is a [jetted arm]() which creates a dry %gold gate using [|=](), whose sample takes a [bloq]() and two atoms of [axil @](), labeled 'b' and 'c' with [=, the irregular form of ^=](). ++end returns the remainder of dividing c by the result of [++bex]() of [++bex]() multiplied by b.